Keyfactor/azurekeyvault-orchestrator/README.md

 > :warning: The identity you are using for authentication will need to have sufficient Azure permissions to be able to
 > create new Keyvaults.

+### Certificate Enrollment Alias Requirements

+Azure Keyvault has the following restrictions on certificate naming:
+- Must be alphanumeric characters and dashes
+- Must be < 127 characters
+- Must start with a letter

+If, during enrollment, an alias is provided that does not meet the above requirements; the job will fail with an error message indicating the reason.

 ---